-The Company has initiated a new clinical research program for small cell lung cancer ('SCLC'').
-Small-cell lung cancer (SCLC) is a high-grade neuroendocrine carcinoma arising predominantly in current or former smokers and has an exceptionally poor prognosis.
+The Company has initiated a new clinical research program for small cell lung cancer ('SCLC").
+SCLC is a high-grade neuroendocrine carcinoma arising predominantly in current or former smokers and has an exceptionally poor prognosis.
 SCLC makes up about 15% of lung cancer cases.